First Steps for Pregnancy Management Planning

 Maintaining seizure control is always important for patients with epilepsy but is a crucial component of pregnancy care.
 The Maternal Outcomes and Neurodevelopmental Effects of Antiepileptic Drugs (MONEAD) study showed that when a patient receives appropriate epilepsy care, there is no indication of increased seizure rates in pregnant patients versus those who were not pregnant.

-However, pregnant patients will likely need more frequent medication adjustments than non-pregnant patients, underscoring the importance of frequent and proactive care appointments.
+However, most pregnant patients will need more frequent medication dose adjustments than non-pregnant patients, underscoring the importance of frequent and proactive care appointments.
 Establish care with patients and inform the patient’s other providers (OB-GYNs, neurologists, etc.) as soon as pregnancy is confirmed.

 If they are not already taking them, the patient should start on folic acid and prenatal vitamins as soon as possible.
 They should continue folic acid supplementation throughout their childbearing years, including during pregnancy, while breastfeeding, and between babies.